-After completing military service at R.O.K Army and receiving the bachelor of engineering degree from Korea University, he had worked at Samsung Electronics as a software research engineer, in the Telecommunication R&D Center, focusing on the user interface for GSM/WCDMA and experimental mobile phones.
-Collaboration with the design team and previous experience in web design fueled his desire to become a designer.
+After completing military service at R.O.K Army and receiving a bachelor of engineering degree from Korea University, he had worked at Samsung Electronics as a software research engineer, in the Telecommunication R&D Center, focusing on the user interface for GSM/WCDMA and experimental mobile phones.
+Collaboration with the design team on various GUI projects and his previous experience in web design fueled his desire to become a designer.

-He went back to design school, studied visual communication design at SADI(Samsung Art & Design Institute) and continued his study at Parsons The New School for Design, in the MFA Design & Technology program.
-His thesis project ‘Typography Insight’(http://typeinsight.org/) has been featured by Fast Company, The Atlantic, Gizmodo and ranked 2nd in the education category of US App Store.
-With his interest in mobile app design and development, he wrote the book ‘도전! 아이폰 프로프래밍(iCan iPhone Programming)’ which became a best-selling iPhone programming book in 2011 in Korea.
-With this multidisciplinary background, he is interested in the synergy between design and technology.
-His research topics include UX design in evolving platforms, typography, data visualization, and 3D graphics.
+He went back to design school, studied graphic design at SADI(Samsung Art & Design Institute), and continued his study at Parsons The New School for Design, in the MFA Design & Technology program.
+His MFA thesis project ‘Typography Insight’(http://typeinsight.org/) was featured by Fast Company, The Atlantic, Gizmodo, and ranked 2nd in the education category of the US App Store.
+With his interest in mobile app design and development, he wrote the book ‘도전! 아이폰 프로프래밍(iCan iPhone Programming)’ which became a best-selling iPhone programming book in 2011-2012 in Korea.

-Engineer who loved drawing, typography and user interface
+An engineer who loved drawing, typography, and graphical user interface

-With my passion for design, I made a big decision to go back to school to study design.
-When I was quitting my job, I thought I won’t code again.
+With my passion for visual design, I made a big decision to go back to school to study design.
+When I quit my job, I thought I won’t code again.
 However, I learned that technology could be a great tool to realize my design idea and vision.
-I saw how evolving technologies were starting to empower art & design in various areas such as media art and data visualization.
+I saw how evolving technologies were starting to empower art & design in various areas.

 Writing iPhone programming book to share my ‘Developer Experience’